 Large doses of THC may produce confusion, amnesia, delusions, hallucinations, anxiety, and agitation.
 Most episodes remit rapidly.

 An association exists between cannabis use and schizophrenia.
 A prospective study of 50,000 Swedish conscripts found a dose-response relationship between the frequency of cannabis use by age 18 and the risk of a diagnosis of schizophrenia over the subsequent 15 years.
 Five prospective studies with well-defined samples looked at cannabis use and psychosis and concluded an overall 2-fold increase in the relative risk for developing schizophrenia.
 Yet, cannabis use appears to be neither necessary nor sufficient to cause schizophrenia.
 Among people who already have schizophrenia, cannabis use is predicted to worsen psychotic symptoms.
+Strains of cannabis that are high in CBD may be less likely to trigger psychotic symptoms.

 Metabolism and elimination